What is GCLID?

 GCLID – Stands for Google Click Identifier.
 This is a small string of numbers and letters that serves as a unique ID badge for visitors to a website.
 Typically, this is used to keep track of individual users as they click on a PPC ad, so that their interaction with the website (whether they converted, on which page, and using which method) can be tracked and attributed properly using Google Analytics.
 (See also: Google Analytics, PPC)

-A default feature of any Google Ads (formerly known as Google AdWords) account is URL auto-tagging.
+A default feature of any Google Ads (formerly known as Google Ads) account is URL auto-tagging.
 When this is turned on, Google automatically appends a unique? gclid tracking parameter to your destination URL whenever someone clicks on one of your ads.
 Essentially, this is a way for Google Ads to tell Analytics about all the minute details of a particular user session.

 What kind of details in GCLID?